TimHe95/haochen/README.md

     ```

 ### How to debug:
+ 1. Make sure you have use the right compilation options: `-O0`、`-fno-discard-value-names`、`-g`; if you want the `PhiNode` analysis, also use [these two options](https://stackoverflow.com/questions/72123225).
+ 2. Make sure the specified configuration variable name is right.
+    - Check if it exists in source code via simple search `grep CONF_NAME /dir/of/src`.
+    - Check if it has been compiled into the target `.bc` file `grep CONF_VAR_NAME /dir/to/target.ll`.
- 1. If the entry you specified in `*-parameter.txt` does not produce any results, try to find if the configuration variable is rightly in `*.bc`
+ 3. If the entry you specified in `*-parameter.txt` does not produce any results, try to find if the configuration variable is rightly in `*.bc`
     ```
     ########
     ## Example empty result: content of "*-record.dat"